danigb/andante/README.md

 });
 ```

-This scheduler works great with [ScoreJS](http://github.com/danigb/scorejs)
+This is the scheduler of [ScoreJS](http://github.com/danigb/scorejs)
-and any audio instrument (like [soundfont-player](http://github.com/danigb/soundfont-player))
+and works easy with [soundfont-player](http://github.com/danigb/soundfont-player))

 ```js
 var ctx = new AudioContext();